LoRyder1/LoRyder1.github.io/unit1_projects/ember-js.md

 **Focus on ambitious web applications**
   Ember sets out to provide a wholesale solution to the client-side application problem.
 This is in contrast to many Javascript frameworks that start by providing a solution to the V in MVC, and attempt to grow from there.

+**More productive out of the box**
+  Ember is one component of a set of tools that work together to provide a complete development stack.
+The aim of these tools is to make the developer productive immediately.
+For example Ember CLI, provides a standard application structure and buil pipeline.
+It also has a pluggable architecture and over two thousand addons to enhance and extend it.